 - CBG has a slight affinity for CB1 receptors, which is approximately equal to that of CBD.

-- CBG is a minor cannabinoid and may be absent in the list of banned substances in most countries.
+- CBG is a major cannabinoid and may be absent in the list of banned substances in most countries.
 However, it is important you understand the local laws guiding the use of hemp products before trying one.

 Gaoni, Y., & Mechoulam, R. (1964).
 Isolation, Structure, and Partial Synthesis of an Active Constituent of Hashish.
 Journal of the American Chemical Society, 86(8), 1646–1647.
 DOI: https://doi.org/10.1021/ja01062a046